Chanel No. 22

 Chanel No. 22 is one of several well-known fragrances from Parisian couturier, Gabrielle "Coco" Chanel.

 History

 Coco Chanel had worked with Ernest Beaux on her original perfume, Chanel No. 5, which debuted in 1921.
 The following year, they released Chanel No. 22.
-There are also reports that the official debut was made in 1928 to coincide with the introduction of Mademoiselle Chanel's "White Look" fashion line.

 In 1924, Pierre Wertheimer became a partner to Coco Chanel in her perfume business.
 He owned 70 percent; Chanel owned 10 percent, and a friend of Chanel's owned the remaining portion.
 Chanel agreed to owning such a small amount in exchange for having complete control over the product.